cucumber-school/scripts/README.md

 To unroll the storyboard branches, run this command:

     bundle exec rake code

-Or only for a specific language:

-    bundle exec rake code[ruby]

-Don't forget to push your storyboard branch too!

-    git push --force chapter-0n-code-<lang>

 ### Workflow tip: iterating between storyboard and script